The Primary Tools of the Theory of Constraints Thinking Processes

 Each Thinking Process includes the use of a particular form of logic diagram.

 - Three of the Theory of Constraints Thinking Processes use a form of logic called “Effect-Cause-Effect.”
-These processes focus on sufficiency i.e. ensuring that all elements of an analysis or plan are in place; that they are Sufficient to make the outcome inevitable. .
+These processes focus on “Sufficiency” i.e. ensuring that all elements of an analysis or plan are in place; that they are Sufficient to make the outcome inevitable. .

-- Two processes use necessary conditions, rather than sufficiency.
+- Two processes use Necessary Conditions, rather than sufficiency.
 These home in on making sure that all the essential elements of an analysis or a plan are in place and serve a vital additional purpose of helping expose Assumptions that are being made.

 In combination, any solution resulting from these processes is virtually guaranteed a high degree of validity.